 If anyone wants to donate trees to be planted on the street or in selected NYC Parks, the process is very simple: please call Jamie Daugherty at 718-760-6911, or email her at firstname.lastname@example.org to get started, and she will guide you through the tree and site selection process.
 The current minimum donation for one tree (including cutting/excavation of the tree bed in the sidewalk, a range of species choices, granite paving blocks (if desired), and a 2-year guarantee) is $1,800.
 This is a 501(c)(3), tax-deductible donation to City Parks Foundation, fiscal sponsor of the New York Tree Trust.
 They cannot guarantee planting the exact species in the exact spot that a donor selects, but they will do their best to accommodate given the existing conditions.

 The CHTF can assist you in obtaining a tree guard.
-Please contact us through either of the individuals below.
+Please contact us through our Contact Form.

 WHY PLANT TREES?

 [Excerpted from the USDA Forest Service Pamphlet #R1-92-100]

 1. Trees store carbon and clean the atmosphere.
 In 50 years, one tree can generate $30,000 in oxygen, recycles $35,000 of water, and removes $60,000 in pollution.

 3. Trees prevent or reduce water pollution.

 4. Trees help recharge ground water and sustain streamflow.